Encouraging the best in each other

 The RCH has a heavy concentration of programming which focuses on helping community members develop a healthy life style.
 These include after school and drop in programs for youth, gardening, cooking and exercise.
 Gardening involves farming the raised beds at the RCH, overseeing the planting and harvesting of the nearby community garden.

 In 2017, RCH launched the Roberti Culinary Pathway, providing culinary and soft skills to unemployed and underemployed members of the Lake County community.
+Why?
+Because we saw that people needed to develop new skills to open up employment opportunities in the food service industry.

 In March 2020, in response to the COVID-19 pandemic and resulting food scarcity, RCH suspended in-house programming and began to distribute produce, daily lunches, prepared meals and meal kits to food insecure families in Lake County.
 The roles of volunteer and participant were interchangeable.
 Many who needed food took on leadership volunteer roles to help their community in need.
 Crushing food inequality continues to be a priority for the last two years we’ve rescued food and provide it to local soup kitchens and food pantries that have seen an increase in demand during the pandemic.